hakeymmhd/GA-Project-1_Snake/README.md

 -*-*-*-*-
 Minimum features:
-- Snake only operates in canvas boundary
+- Snake only operates in canvas boundary (done)
-- Game ends when snake hits canvas boundary or itself (or collides with Player 2)
+- Game ends when snake hits canvas boundary or itself (or collides with Player 2) (done)
 - Score counter
-- Snake body gets longer with each point
+- Snake body gets longer with each point (done)
 - Start and pause game with spacebar

 -*-*-*-*-